 The creativity and innovation behind artificial intelligence holds promise for a better world where human rights can be universally respected.
 However, Usher also warns of the dark side of smart technology, which can be used to control dissent through surveillance or insidious persuasion.

-Students will have the opportunity to interact with Ophelia, who is also currently on display at the Canadian Museum of Science and Technology in Ottawa.
-They will also learn about the Climate Clock, which Usher co-created to track climate change and global warming in ways that can be easily understood.
+Students will have the opportunity to interact with Ophelia, who is also currently on display at the Canadian Museum of Science and Technology - will open in a new tab in Ottawa.
+They will also learn about the Climate Clock - will open in a new tab, which Usher co-created to track climate change and global warming in ways that can be easily understood.
 It has been presented at the UN and at the G7 Summit.